zachvalenta/create-python-app/README.md

 # what is this?

-🌱️ seed your Python repo w/ security, auto formatting, an enhanced REPL, and more...
+🌱️ seed your Python repo w/ security, auto formatting, an enhanced REPL, and more.

 # how to use?

-* clone the repo
+* clone the repo (`git clone git@github.com:zachvalenta/create-python-app.git`)
-* remove the `.git` directory and initialize your own Git repo w/ `git init`
+* remove the `.git` directory and initialize your own (`git init`)
 * make the first commit in your new repo!

 # tooling